ci2131a/DaBLDrawingTemplates/README.md

 ## Purpose

 This repository serves to provide relevant template files to be used in CAD drawings.
-Templates files are currently limited to the following programs :
+Template files are currently limited to the following programs :

 - [Fusion 360](Fusion360/README.md) for three-dimensional design.